Backflow Devices & Soil Erosion

 The City since 1982 has in place an ordinance, with a revision completed in 1994, requiring all residents with an in-ground sprinkler system to have a vacuum breaker installed between the water supply and the sprinkler system.

-A certified technician is required to inspect and test the vacuum breaker every year before the first day in April if the system is connected to the public water supply.
+A certified technician licensed with the City of Bel Aire is required to inspect and test the vacuum breaker every year before the first day in June if the system is connected to the public water supply.
 The system is also required to be rebuilt or replaced every 5 years.
 The City will allow you to have allowance in time for the certified testing until you are ready to use the system if it has been winterized.

 Backflow Prevention & Erosion

 Backflow prevention is key to maintaining a clean water system for the community and healthier lifestyle for your family.
 City ordinance requires that all backflow devices be tested annually to verify that they are in good, working condition.
-Forms are due annually to the Building Inspector each April and can be obtained at City Hall.
+Forms are due annually to Code Enforcement by June 1st and can be obtained at City Hall or online here.

 Erosion should be an important consideration for all construction projects or home maintenance.
 Keeping appropriate drainage and retention can prevent many problems before they start.
 Please exercise best practices when dealing with drainage.
 Some examples include: